Cultural Heritage Archive Logo Explanation of Requirements

-Storage and Access: The Cultural Heritage Archive Project implements current best practices for the long-term sustainability of scholarly digital work.
-Directors and Digital Editors can use CHA servers to deposit a sustainable copy of their resources or to set up the primary public interface for a project that is designed from the start for optimal sustainability.
+The Cultural Heritage Archive implements current best practices for the long-term sustainability of scholarly digital work.
+Directors and Digital Editors can use CHA servers to deposit a sustainable copy of their resources for safe keeping.
+But CHA can also host the primary public interface for a project, either after the main site obsolesces or right from the start.
+Romantic Circles is moving its resources here and will be shutting down the Drupal interface.

-You can see the static search engine at work on the Mary Leapor project search page.
+You can see the static search engine at work on the Criticism Archive project search page.

-Additional Sustainability Measures: In addition to nightly backups, CHA's storage involves redundancy, adhering to the idea that "Lots of Copies Keeps Stuff Safe" (LOCKSS; see note 1 below).
+In addition to hosting working websites, the Archive protects them: all the resources deposited here are backed up nightly.
+Additionally, CHA's storage involves redundancy, adhering to the idea that "Lots of Copies Keeps Stuff Safe" (LOCKSS)2.
 CHA regularly ports XML data to the Texas Data Repository, requiring only that projects adopt a Creative Commons Zero license (CC0).

-Intellectual Property: The Creative Commons 0 license puts data firmly in the public domain.
-Publishing digital scholarship in the Public Domain turns out to be the BEST way to protect appropriation of one's research, and not only because of indelible digital timestamps.
-Insofar as CC0 licensed data is legally public, it cannot be seized, appropriated, patented, or sold by individuals, universities, corportaions, states, or nations.
+1. Release your digital resource open access under a Creative Commons 0 license.3 Doing so may seem like giving away hard-earned intellectual property: what if other take credit for years of work?
+But truth be told, scholars are most in danger of illicit uses of the work they publish under copyright, in print — witness the lawsuits swirling around OpenAI.
+Publishing digital scholarship in the public domain turns out to be the BEST way to protect appropriation of one's research, and not only because of indelible digital timestamps.
+Insofar as CC0 licensed data is legally public, it cannot be patented or sold by individuals, universities, corportaions, states, or nations.
+And as for AI?
+Notice that when you perform a google search, the AI results link to the source, something AI cannot do if the material is in print.

-Images: Whenever possible, we will use IIIF protocols for page images of rare books and digitized artworks.
-This practice ensures that digital assets remain under control of the holding libraries / museums while displayed here, juxtaposed on the screen with their TEI transcriptions or scholarly essays.2
+2. Work with libraries, museums, and galleries as collaborators in preservation.
+Images can be stored here.
+However, whenever possible, projects should use IIIF protocols (see note 2 below) for page images of rare books and digitized artworks.
+This practice ensures that digital assets remain under control of the holding libraries / museums while displayed here, juxtaposed on the screen with their transcriptions, annotations, or scholarly essays.

-The splash page for your edition (index.html) can be any design — it can even include video files, for example — as long as only css, js, and client-side media players are needed for proper display.
+CHA's requirements involve paying attention to backend structure but do not limit the front end.
+The splash page for your archive (index.html) can be any design — it can even include video files, for example, as long as only css, js, and client-side media players are needed for proper display and the files are designed for preservation (see note 4 below).

 Documentation

-CHA provides contributors with technical documents usable as part of their sustainability plans for award and funding agencies.
+CHA provides contributors with technical documents usable as part of their sustainability plans for award and funding agencies, as well as documentation that the project has been peer reviewed.
 CHA can also provide letters 1) offering the details of a project's peer review (for Promotion, Tenure, the REF, etc.), and 2) promising collaboration for projects that are still in the planning stages or not yet completed.

 Further Information